dotnet/msbuild/documentation/wiki/Binary-Log.md

 In compatibility mode (default for `BinaryLogReplayEventSource`.
 Only supported for binlogs of version 18 and higher) reader is capable of skipping unknown event types and unknown parts of known events (`BuildEventArgsReader` can configure the behavior via 2 separate properties - `SkipUnknownEvents` and `SkipUnknownEventParts`).

-The unknown events and event parts are regarded as recverable errors - since reader is capable to continue reading following records in binlog.
-However the specific user logic should have the last call in deciding whether errors are realy recoverable (e.g. is presence of unrecognized or unparsable event fine?
-Might be fine when searching only for specific events - e.g. errors, but not acceptable when trying to provide definitive overview of the built).
+The unknown events and event parts are regarded as recoverable errors, since the reader is able to continue reading subsequent records in the binlog.
+However the specific user logic should have the last call in deciding whether errors are really recoverable (e.g. is presence of unrecognized or unparseable event ok?
+It might be fine when searching only for specific events - e.g. errors but not acceptable when trying to provide definitive overview of the built).

 To allow the calling code to decide - based on the type of error, type of events getting the error, or the number of errors - the `OnRecoverableReadError` event is exposed (from both `BinaryLogReplayEventSource` and `BuildEventArgsReader`).